etwk/blog/content/lists/books.md

 - [ ] Eastward, Westward: A Life in Law (Jerome A. Cohen) #conjunction #bumingbai #must
 - [ ] Paper Girl: A Memoir of Home and Family in a Fractured America (Beth Macy)
 - [ ] The Black Seasons (Michal Glowinski)
+- [ ] Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice (Virginia Roberts Giuffre) #must

 ## Movements
 - [ ] Unbroken Wholeness: Six Pathways to the Beloved Community: Integrating Social Justice, Emotional Healing, and Spiritual Practice (John Bell) #must #spirituality